JHolderguru/Dockerk8/README.md

 #### 2.Service and Ingress
 #### service is a permanent IP address, life cycle of service and pod are not connected. when pod dies service is still active.
 #### Internal service - for DB (does not traverse the internet)
-#### External service -- secure protocol(https) and domain name ---> request goes to Ingress does forwarding to the service.
+#### External service -- secure protocol(https) and domain name ---> request goes to Ingress does forwarding to the service(also acts as a load balancer).

 #### 3.i.e mongo-db-service (adjust URL in the application and push it to the ) - the endpoint is in the configMap: external configuration
 ```python